genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 Instead, they will be reset to design system defaults.

 :::note
-Note that in the documentation, the DSC (Design System Configurator), is on *preview* mode rather than on *application* mode.
+Note that in the documentation, the DSC (Design System Configurator), is in *preview* mode rather than *application* mode.
 There are minor but significant differences between them.
 :::

 :::important
 The **Design System** is an important configuration.
 Depending on which one you choose, you will get a different look.
-While on *preview* mode, in the dropdown list of **Design System** you will see **Zero** and **Foundation UI**.
+While in *preview* mode, you will see **Zero** and **Foundation UI** in the dropdown list of **Design System**.
 But in *application* mode, you will see one more design system.
 :::

 For example, if you have launched DSC from an application called **client-app**, you will also see **Client App** in the dropdown list.